 FurMark is an OpenGL benchmark stress test for graphics cards.
 It may be not as popular as 3DMark and PassMark but it is a good GPU stability and stress test tool.
 It is also called a GPU burner.
 FurMark requires an OpenGL-compliant graphics card and can also be used to monitor GPU temperature.

 It supports only the Windows operating system and is available for free to download and use.

 UserBenchmark is a small tool for evaluating the performance of your major components that include a processor, graphics card, memory, hard drive, and USB drive.
 For GPU it calculates the effective 3D speed which is a measure of performance in recent games.
 It can be used as a reference for comparing the performance with other graphics cards.

 It is available for Windows and you can download it for free from the link given below.

 Here are some other good benchmarking tools that you can also try for GPU benchmarking and testing.
 Most of these below-mentioned stress testing tools are free, while some are available as a trial version.

 Best Realtime Benchmarking Tools for GPU

-I have discussed all the best Real time benchmarking tools in another post which you can find below.
-These tools can be used to find the FPS in games and can help you to assess your graphics card realtime performance.
+I have discussed all the best Real-time benchmarking tools in another post which you can find below.
+These tools can be used to find the FPS in games and can help you to assess your graphics card’s real-time performance.

-At the end I would like to say that these are the only softwares that you need to benchmark or stress test your graphics card.
-They are compatible with both Nvidia and AMD graphics cards and few of them are multiplatform.
-Some of these benchmarking tools are completely free while the more famous ones offers only a basic or trial version to benchmark your GPU.
+In the end, I would like to say that these are the only software that you need to benchmark or stress test your graphics card.
+They are compatible with both Nvidia and AMD graphics cards and a few of them are multiplatform.
+Some of these benchmarking tools are completely free while the more famous ones offer only a basic or trial version to benchmark your GPU.